UltFoundation/Ultiomatic.js/README.md

 - Equality comparison: must use strict equality comparison (`===` and `!==`).
 The only notable exception to this rule is `== null`, which can be used to check whether a value is `null`/`undefined`.

-- Trailing commas in multiline objects and arrays are allowed and preferred in projects targeted at ES5-compliant environments.
+- Trailing commas in multiline objects and arrays are allowed and preferred in projects targeting ES5-compliant environments.

 	```js
 	var obj = {